all-the-data/awesome-data-hoarding/README.md

 ## Quick reference

-Which archiving tool should you choose?
+Which archiving tool should you choose for each web service?

 - Amazon Video: Unknown.
 Check torrents instead.